xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-2_0_convert.md

 end-to-end application-aware traffic engineering path computed once again through SRTE Policy.

-In the  Converged SDN Transport design, the Service End Point uses PCEP or BGP-SRTE (Phase 1 uses PCEP only) along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
+In the Compass Metro Fabric design, the Service End Point uses PCEP or BGP-SRTE (Phase 1 uses PCEP only) along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
 This is done by